Season Summary: 2008

 Life memberships were presented to the Club general manager at the time Brendan Curry and long time club servant Bruce Davis.
-Natalie Chahine was awarded the Bill 'Darkie' Raffle Memorial Trophy for best club person.
+Head trainer, Natalie Chahine, was awarded the Bill 'Darkie' Raffle Memorial Trophy for best club person.

 Andrew Williams moved on after the 2007 season.

 Ben Jolley joined the Club for the 2008 season